harry5521/Django-Students-Card/README.md

 - Pagination for student records
 - Search functionality for students by name, ID, and department
 - Django Admin panel access
+- Click STD-ID to see Student marks details

 ## Setup Instructions

 To run this project locally, follow these steps:

-   Clone the Repo
+   - Clone the Repo <br>
-   cd Django-Student-Card
+   - cd Django-Student-Card <br>
-   here create virtualenv to install dependencies included in requirements.txt Now run the project
+   - Create virtualenv to install dependencies included in requirements.txt <br>
+   - Now run the project <br>

 ## Admin Dashboard
   Project URL: https://huraira11.pythonanywhere.com/ <br>